 Your dog can go off-leash anytime and place.
-It happens most of the time, and many dog owners can relate to such experiences.
+It happens often, and many dog owners can relate to such experiences.
 But if you have the information of the dog in the ID tag intact, you do not need to worry that much.
 Your dog will be retrieved and brought back to you in no time.

-So, try to keep the information on the ID tag up-to-date and, if possible, keep a few pictures of your dog.
+So, keep the information on the ID tag up-to-date and, if possible, keep a few pictures of your dog.
 You may need them for a missing dog poster whenever the unexpected happens.

 No dog owner wishes to experience such a case because it could be energy-draining and financially demanding.
 But it can happen to any dog owner.
 So, be prepared for surprises.